LearnersGuild/curriculum-app/modules/Foundational-SQL/README.md

 # Foundational SQL

+This module assumes you've already installed postgresql via homebrew.
+If you have not done that please do back and do the [Installfest](../Installfest) module.

 ## Skills

+___Note:__ all of the skills below are applicable to any SQL server but were practicing them in postgresql_

 - [ ] can select everything from a single table
 - [ ] can select specific columns from a single table